Grassroots Football and Lyle & Scott

 This Fan Girl, for example, is a project that promotes the diversity and passion of female football fans.
-This Fan Girl aims to break the misconceptions and narratives that surround female football fans.5
+This Fan Girl aims to break the misconceptions and narratives that surround female football fans.

-SEASON is a football and fashion platform that launched in 2016 to combat the “male, pale and sometimes stale state of modern football culture”.6
+SEASON is a football and fashion platform that launched in 2016 to combat the “male, pale and sometimes stale state of modern football culture”.

 Pride In Football are a network of LGBT+ football fan groups.
-The network aims to share good practice, help new groups form and represent needs and views to football administrators and others.7
+The network aims to share good practices, help new groups form and represent needs and views to football administrators and others.

-The BAME Football Forum (BFF) is a partnership of grassroots football clubs that have come together with the aim of helping, promoting, supporting and encouraging the development and progression of BAME football.8
+The BAME Football Forum (BFF) is a partnership of grassroots football clubs that have come together with the aim of helping, promoting, supporting and encouraging the development and progression of BAME football.

 What kit do you need for grassroots football?